Plugin Author: Sucuri Inc.

 No, this is a free plugin that we offer at no charge.
 It does not mean you get a free account.

 The premium plugin was deprecated back in 2014.
 All the major features were merged into the free plugin.
-If you are still using the (old) premium plugin please consider to delete it and install the (new) free plugin from the WordPress plugin market.
+If you are still using the (old) premium plugin please consider deleting it and installing the (new) free plugin from the WordPress plugin market.
 Notice that you will need to generate a new API key as the new API service does not supports the old one.

 Yes.
 This plugin compliments your existing security toolsets.
 It is not designed to replace the Sucuri Website Security or Firewall products.

 The plugin does not, but there might be issues with our scanners.
-If you get an “Unable to Properly Scan Your Site” It’s likely because the WordFence plugin is blocking our scanner as an invalid crawler.
+If you get an “Unable to Properly Scan Your Site” error, it’s likely because the WordFence plugin is blocking our scanner as an invalid crawler.
 You would have to white list our IP address on the WordFence dashboard.

 Because the security malware scanner is remote, it is unable to see things that are on the server but that are not displaying on the browser.
 If you are interested in this, we encourage you to subscribe to our website security product.
 This issues includes things like Phishing pages, Backdoors, Mailer Scripts, etc.